nbmc1991/dayplanner/README.md

 # dayplanner
-this planner allows a user to save events for each hour of the day.
+This is a Day-Planner application that allows a user to save events for each hour of their working day.
+( *this application uses Moments.js library)